What is the Marketplace / Exchange / Individual Health Insurance Marketplace / "Obamacare" / Affordable Care Act (ACA) Health Insurance?

 What if I can’t afford insurance?

 Affordable coverage through the Individual Health Insurance Marketplace is available.
-After a tax credit, the cost of most plans premiums are cut by 76%.
-If you enroll by December 15, 2016, your coverage will start January 1, 2017.
+After a tax credit, the cost of most plans premiums is cut by 76%.

-How do I enroll in / purchase an individual health insurance plan on the Marketplace?
+How do I buy a health insurance plan on the Marketplace?

-If you are ready to enroll in a health insurance plan, you can visit Healthcare.gov to complete your enrollment.
-Once you have enrolled you will receive information from your insurer on how to pay your bill.
+- If you qualify for a Special Enrollment Period and are ready to enroll in a health insurance plan, you can visit Healthcare.gov to complete your enrollment.
+Once you have enrolled, you will receive information from your insurer on how to pay your bill.

-If you need assistance enrolling, you can call and speak to one of our experienced insurance specialists by calling 866-271-0546.
+- If you need help enrolling, you can call and speak to one of our experienced insurance specialists by calling 866-271-0546.